Why live on campus?

 All rent amounts include utilities and heat.

-*2- and 3-bedroom units' rent can be split between single students sharing apartment with one person per bedroom
+*2-bedroom units can be split between single students sharing an apartment with one person per bedroom.

 One-, two-, and three-bedroom apartments are available in the North Park neighborhood north of Foster Avenue, approximately three blocks north of campus.

 This neighborhood is home to a few great schools, including Peterson Elementary and North Side College Preparatory School.
 There are also several preschool options, including one at North Park Covenant Church.
 The neighborhood is a mix of apartments and single-family homes on tree-lined, one-way streets.

 South of Foster Avenue, on North Park’s campus, housing options include studio, one-, two-,and three-bedroom apartments.